versatica/mediasoup-website/documentation/v3/scalability.md

 A good example of this scenario is an application that provides multi-party conference rooms.
 Each room uses a single mediasoup router thus each mediasoup worker (which uses a single CPU) may hold multiple "rooms".

-Depending on the host CPU capabilities, a mediasoup C++ subprocess can tipically handle over ~500 consumers in total.
+Depending on the host CPU capabilities, a mediasoup C++ subprocess can typically handle over ~500 consumers in total.
 If for example there are 4 peers in a room, all them sending audio and video and all them consuming the audio and video of the other peers, this would mean that:

 * Each peer receives audio and video from 3 peers, so 3x2 = 6 consumers in total.
 * There are 4 peers, so 4x6 = 24 consumers in total.